what is white gold

 What is White Gold: Why It's Becoming a Top Choice for Jewellery?

 White gold has become one of the most popular choices for jewellery, from engagement rings to earrings and bracelets.
-But what is white gold, and why is it gaining popularity?
+But what is it, and why is it gaining popularity?

 What is White Gold?